AmirStha/node_react_aws/README.md

-# React application with Express server
+# React application with CICD implementation

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 The server can be proxied via the `proxy` key in `package.json`.